zendframework/zend-expressive-swoole/docs/book/intro.md

 ];
 ```

-You can also configure the `swoole_http_server` using an `options` key to
+You can also configure the Swoole HTTP server using an `options` key to specify
-specify all the Swoole settings.
-For instance, here is reported the
+any accepted Swoole settings.
+For instance, the following configuration
-configuration of a HTTP server using **SSL**:
+demonstrates enabling SSL:

 ```php
 // config/autoload/swoole.local.php